PeterKelemen2/GameplayTimeTracker/README.md

 	- Icon images are stored in `%USERPROFILE%\Documents\Gameplay Time Tracker\Saved Icons\`.
 - `exePath`
 	- A string specifying the full path to the application's executable file.
+- `arguments`
+	- A string specifying launch parameters for the executable.
+Arguments are extracted from shortcut files upon addition.

 ### Editing
-All properties except `lastPlayedTime` can be modified via the application's edit menu.
+- All properties except `lastPlayedTime` can be modified via the application's edit menu.
+- Clicking the `Open Folder` button, the user can open the folder containing the executable file previously chosen.

 ## License